 • Grand Prize, Brussels, 1897."

-"My congratulations on your taste, dear friend, it is quite simply perfect.
-Do you like mine?"
-I added, shaking out my lace handkerchief, also perfumed with Bon Vieux Temps.
+"My compliments to your exquisite taste, dear friend.
+It's simply flawless.
+And what about mine?"
+I added, delicately waving my lace handkerchief, also infused with Bon Vieux Temps.

 La Ilustración española y americana, 1903: